Gottlieb Duttweiler Institute: Topics

+The Gottlieb Duttweiler Institute focusses its activities on the retail, food and healthcare sectors and examines these from the perspectives of society, technology and the environment.

 The GDI has been quick to identify many developments in business and society at an early stage as topics for discussion.
 As far back as 1964, for instance, it focused on "the introduction of evening opening hours".
 In 1974, it addressed the subject of organic farming, while "genetic engineering" was a major topic in 1986 and the "Europeanisation of gastronomy" in 2000.
 In 2005, it produced the "Gold Generation" study, an analysis of the ageing society.
 The study shows how the values and attitudes of an increasingly aged society change, what kind of lifestyle it cultivates and what makes the "gold generation" happy.

 Conferences

 The GDI organises regular conferences.
-They include the "International Retail Summit", "European Consumer Trend Conference", "European Foodservice Summit" and two series of events entitled "Food for Thought" and "Thought Leaders at GDI".
+They include the "International Retail Summit", the "European Trend Day" and the "International Food Innovation Conference".